c4pt000/wawa-proposal-NearFieldCommunications-digital-gas-receipt-to-phone/README.md

 # * seems like Walmart has tried to adopt this idea also but its not accurate either,
 # * this model can be used throughout even small pinpad based kiosks for swipe or insert payment

-i had to buy a pair of jeans and socks and underwear to change into since i am homeless in my car and i noticed on  the reciept with walmart that they have a QR code,

 # * model could be adopted to customers at registers paying for in store items